-With this in mind, a consortium of Geneva-based institutions has established a new channel through which research and knowledge from International Geneva and its global networks can amplify its impact on national and global policy making and help to achieve the Sustainable Development Goals (SDGs).
+With this in mind, a consortium of Geneva-based institutions has established a new channel through which research and knowledge from International Geneva and its global networks can amplify its impact on national and global policy making and help to achieve the SDGs.

 Progress towards the goals is reviewed in July each year at the High-Level Political Forum (HLPF) that takes place in New York.
-Our process began therefore with a call to organizations to submit research related to three themes, covering the SDGs that will be reviewed at the 2021 High-Level Political Forum (HLPF):
+Our process began therefore with a call to organizations to submit research related to three themes, covering the SDGs that will be reviewed at the 2021 HLPF:

-- · Human well-being and capabilities
+- Human well-being and capabilities

 - Sustainable and just economies

 - Food systems and nutrition patters

-After receiving around 100 submissions from a broad range of organizations throughout Geneva and their international networks, three synthesis reports were drafted that brought together the research submitted and situated this new evidence against the state of the art.
+After receiving around 100 submissions from a broad range of organizations throughout Geneva and their international networks, three synthesis reports were drafted that brought together the research submitted and situated this new evidence against the state of the art .

-This report is the first step in a larger process to institutionalize this research-to-practice channel over the long term and bring more and more knowledge-making bodies into the process, to ensure policy making is influenced by relevant, timely, interdisciplinary research.
+This report is the first step in a larger process to institutionalize this research-to-practice channel over the long term and bring more knowledge-making bodies into the process, to ensure policy making is informed by relevant, timely, interdisciplinary research.